 Earthquake Analysis According to JTG B02-2013

-Earthquake effects are in stability analysis represented by horizontal and vertical forces acting at the centers of gravity of individual soil blocks.
-Magnitude of these forces is related to the weight of soil blocks and is calculated using horizontal and vertical earthquake coefficients.
-Earthquake coefficients are depended on position gravity center of each block.
+Earthquake effects are in the stability analysis represented by horizontal and vertical forces acting at the centers of gravity of individual soil blocks.
+The magnitude of these forces is related to the weight of soil blocks and is calculated using horizontal and vertical earthquake coefficients.
+Earthquake coefficients are dependant on the position gravity of the center of each block.
 Therefore the coefficients have individual and different values for each one of soil blocks.
 Horizontal earthquake force is always oriented out form the slope massif.
 Vertical force can be directed upwards or downwards, the orientation is defined by the sign of the force.

-Horizontal earthquake force Ehs is given by formula:
+Horizontal earthquake force Ehs is given by the formula:

 and vertical earthquake force Evs is determined by: